sahilsehwag/pluralsight-downloader-chrome-extension/README.md

-# Pluralsight Course Downloader
+# Pluralsight Downloader Chrome Extension

-Chrome Extension
+Chrome Extension to download Pluralsight courses

+Author: **Sahil Sehwag**

+## Inspiration and Why

+This chrome extension is a clone of project [**Pluralsight Course Downloader**](https://github.com/vatz88/Pluralsight-Course-Downloader) by [**vatz88**](https://github.com/vatz88).
+<br><br>
+The old extension stopped working because of the changes in entire Pluralsight strcuture.
+Along with this there were some issues in that project.
+So I rewrote the extension, but interface is exactly same (`s`, `a`).
+Another reason is that I will be maintaing this repository and will probably add more features.

 ## Installation

-Clone the repository to your system or download it as [.zip](https://github.com/vatz88/Pluralsight-Course-Downloader/zipball/master) or [.tar.gz](https://github.com/vatz88/Pluralsight-Course-Downloader/tarball/master).
+Clone the repository to your system or download it as [.tar.gz](https://github.com/vatz88/Pluralsight-Course-Downloader/tarball/master).

 Follow this [guide](https://developer.chrome.com/extensions/getstarted#unpacked) to load extension in developer mode in Chrome browser.